 Top Tips When Shopping Second Hand:

-- Check for stains, scratches and permanent marks
+- Check for stains, scratches and permanent marks.
+Sometimes these can be buffed or sanded away, but not always.

 - Bring a tape measure with you!